 - Peel the bananas and slice each of them in half.

-- Slide a popsicle stick in each half, about halfway through, and then freeze them for a few hours (covered).
+- Slide a popsicle stick in each half, about halfway through, and then freeze them for a few hours.

 Chocolate coating

-- Make the chocolate coating by melting all the ingredients for that coating in a bowl over hot water (a bain-marie).
+- Make the chocolate coating by melting all the ingredients for that coating in a bowl over hot water, or in a microwave.

 - Let the coating cool for a bit and then dip each banana in the coating, swirling it around to coat it evenly.